adriaanjelle/Rainmeter-Music-Player-Guide/README.md

 spicetify backup apply
 ```

 If you're having any issues, it's probably best to ask for help on the [Rainmeter](http://discord.gg/rainmeter) or [Spicetify](https://discord.com/invite/VnevqPp2Rr) Discord servers.
-Watch out though, it's a troon-infested shithole and generally speaking an extreme left-wing echo chamber with no tolerance for different opinions.
-I got banned for saying men aren't women!
-The members are also mean, pornsick males who call themselves lesbians.

 **Step 3**: Set the Rainmeter skin to use Spotify, most commonly referred to as WebNowPlaying (it uses the same plugin).